Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Opportunities

 \subsubsection{Large-scale data pre-training}

-DL models designed for specific agrifood tasks have shown impressive performance, but they require large amounts of task-specific data and careful model design.
-Recently, large foundation models are attracting increasing attention because of their great potential across various domains \cite{liu2022swin,zhang2023vitaev2,chen2022pali}.
+Recently, large foundation models have attracted increasing attention due to their great potential (e.g., high data efficiency) across various domains \cite{liu2022swin,zhang2023vitaev2,chen2022pali, wang2022advancing}.
 Typically, these models are pre-trained on large-scale data~\cite{dosovitskiyimage}, either supervised or unsupervised, and possess exceptional generalization ability due to their extracted representative features.
 As a result, they can adapt well to various tasks by fine-tuning with only a fraction of task-specific data.
 For instance, the pre-trained chatGPT model \cite{ouyang2022training,brown2020language} can perform translation or math tasks with just a few prompt sentences.
-To more intuitively demonstrate the capabilities of large models, we finetune different ImageNet pre-trained models on the grocery store dataset \cite{grocery_store_dataset}, which is used for agrifood image recognition.
-Fig.~\ref{vitae_grocery} (a) depicts that, under the same finetuning setting, the performance of ViTAE-B \cite{xu2021vitae} is superior to classical ViT-B \cite{dosovitskiyimage} and ResNet-50 \cite{he2016deep}, and the accuracy can be further increased when enlarging the model capacity.
-While the heatmaps in Fig.~\ref{vitae_grocery} (b) indicate the advanced ViTAE model can accurately perceive the agrifood information inside images.
-The desirable property of large models reduces the need for collecting and annotating a large amount of data in agrifood systems while achieving better performance.
+To more intuitively demonstrate the capabilities of large models, we finetune different ImageNet pre-trained models on the grocery store dataset \cite{grocery_store_dataset}, which is used for agrifood image recognition, more details have been shown in the appendix.
+The experimental results indicate that, the desirable property of large models reduces the need for collecting and annotating a large amount of data in agrifood systems while achieving better performance.
 Additionally, the long-term cycle and large-span properties of agrifood data provide a wealth of information that can be leveraged for pre-training large models, making them well-suited for use in agrifood systems.